borgar/fx/README.md

 }
 ```

-To support syntax highlighting as you type, `STRING`, `PATH_BRACE`, and `PATH_QUOTE` tokens are allowed to be "unterminated".
+To support syntax highlighting as you type, `STRING` tokens are allowed to be "unterminated".
 For example, the incomplete formula `="Hello world` would be tokenized as:

 ```js
 [